ChainAI-Org/full-stack-template/README.md

 *   **API Synchronization**: Always update frontend API calls (typically in `src/client/pages/` components or `src/client/fetch.ts`) after modifying backend API routes (`src/routes/`).
 (See details under "Adding API Endpoints")
 *   **ESM Import Paths (Backend)**: Remember to use full relative paths with `.js` extensions for JavaScript module imports in the backend (e.g., `import utils from './utils.js';`).
+*   **Database Migrations & Seeds**:
+    *   When creating a new migration (e.g., `npm run db:migrate:make -- <name>`), you **must then edit the newly generated file** in `src/db/migrations/` to define your schema changes (e.g., creating tables, adding columns) using Knex.js syntax.
+    *   After defining the changes in the migration file, run `npm run db:migrate:latest` to apply them.
-*   **Database Migrations & Seeds**: After creating new migration files, run `npm run db:migrate:latest`.
-After creating new seed files, run `npm run db:seed:run`.
-(Refer to "Key Scripts")
+    *   Similarly, after creating new seed files (e.g., `npm run db:seed:make -- <name>`), populate them with data and then run `npm run db:seed:run`.
+(Refer to "Key Scripts" for more details on commands).
 *   **Frontend Routing & Layouts**: Pages in `src/client/pages/` are auto-routed.
 Layouts are applied via `src/client/layouts/` and the `AppRoute` component.
 *   **TypeScript Type Imports**: Use `import type { MyType } from './myModule';` for type-only imports to ensure correct module handling.
 *   **Import/Export Matching**: Ensure your import style (e.g., `import { item } from './module'` for named exports, or `import item from './module'` for default exports) correctly matches how the item is exported from its source module.
 *   **Routing Package**: This project uses React Router v7 integrated via `@fastify/react` for SSR.
 Do **not** install or use `react-router-dom`; rely on the existing routing setup and page structure in `src/client/pages/`.
+*   **Focused Feature Development**: To ensure thoroughness and integration, aim to complete one feature (including both backend and frontend aspects) entirely before moving on to the next.
+This helps prevent context switching and ensures all parts of a feature are working together.
 *   **Architectural Bedrock (Generally, do not modify these files)**:
     *   `vite.config.js`
     *   `postcss.config.mjs`